 The Deep Blue gunblade in Epic Battle Fantasy 3.
 It's unique as one of the few Water-element weapons/skills usable by the player in the game and has good upgraded stats.
 Lance can dominate the Desert and Lava portions of the game (which are pretty late-game) because of the abundance of enemies weak to water.

 The Bomb and Tank spells do large damage to multiple targets, and are Bomb-elemental, which very few enemies are resistant to (in the third game.
-In 4, some are resistant, making it Awesome And Kinda Practical).
+In 4, some are resistant, though there's still far more who are weak to it).

 Justified in the third game, where doing something stupid makes the heroes lose all their equipment and get depowered.